 The Fairway Hotel adjoining the Randpark clubhouse and overlooking the first tee of the Firethorn course has rooms and suites, plus 7 Golf Villas, each with a four-bedroom unit and braai area.
 Ideal for golf groups.
-The hotel hosts conferences, weddings and functions.

-Johan Aucamp & Cara Ford
+2019 Johan Aucamp & Cara Ford

 1/ A low score on the Bushwillow is key to winning tournaments at Randpark.
 Shubhankar Sharma had 10 birdies in a 61 in winning the 2018 Joburg Open with a 23-under score of 264.
 Louis Oosthuizen opened with 62 at Bushwillow in winning the 2019 SA Open on 18-under 266.
 Both courses were par 71 for the SA Open.

 2/ Randpark also run the Creek 9 par-3 course, one of Johannesburg’s municipal golfing gems, in nearby Emmarentia next to the Roosevelt Park Rec Centre.
 Randpark assumed operational control and responsibility in 2013.
-Creek 9 is the home of Foot Golf in South Africa.

-4/ The club has a fleet of 70 carts and specialises in hosting corporate “one-stop shop” golf days.
+4/ The club has a fleet of 60 carts and specialises in hosting corporate “one-stop shop” golf days.
 The ability to cater for hundreds of golfers gives Randpark the edge over rivals.